Al Cohn's Tones

-Al Cohn's Tones (also released as The Progressive Al Cohn) is an album by saxophonist composer and arranger Al Cohn comprising two sessions, one recorded in 1950 and the other from 1953, which was released on the Savoy label in 1956.
+Al Cohn's Tones (also released as The Progressive Al Cohn) is an album by American saxophonist, composer, and arranger Al Cohn comprising two sessions, one recorded in 1950 and the other from 1953, which was released on the Savoy label in 1956.

 Reception

-The Allmusic review by Stephen Cook stated: "Backed by some of the top bop players of the day, Al Cohn stretches out here for a program heavy with up-tempo swingers. ...this early Cohn release is at once hot and cool, vigorous and lithe".
+The AllMusic review by Stephen Cook stated, "Backed by some of the top bop players of the day, Al Cohn stretches out here for a program heavy with up-tempo swingers. [...] this early Cohn release is at once hot and cool, vigorous and lithe".